-I recently reached 1M followers on LinkedIn.
+I recently reached 2.9M followers on LinkedIn.
 And this is crazy.
 Because not that long ago, I was nowhere as a writer.
 For years, I had published books, written articles, and so on – but nothing had really worked.
 I was a failed writer, despite over five years of effort.

 Looking back, it is clear to me that it was LinkedIn (and self-publishing books) that made all the difference.
 So this is a thank you / quasi-love letter to LinkedIn.
-Well, as much as a grown man should ever write a love letter to a corporation.
+Well, as much as a grown man should ever write such a letter to a corporation.

-Enter LinkedIn Publishing in 2014-2015
+LinkedIn Publishing comes on the scene in 2014-2015

 2016-17: The rise of the “business professionals who also write”